pixunil/cinnamon-applet-system-monitor/README.md

 # Modules
 This applet offers information about five modules.
 These are:

+- **Load averages** - Load averages of the last 1, 5 and 15 minutes
 - **CPU** - multi-core CPU usage (total, user and system)
 - **Memory and Swap** - usage of the Memory (used, cached and buffered) and of the Swap
 - **Disk** - read / write and space usage of the disk